What should employers know about the new variants of COVID-19? How can management teams prepare for new strains?

 According to nature, scientists are still debating whether the new variants will impact the effectiveness of the current COVID-19 vaccines.
 There are vaccine developers that plan to update their shots to target the variants.

 According to CNBC, the FDA may eliminate the lengthy clinical trial requirement for COVID-19 vaccines modified to work against the variants.
 Pfizer and Moderna are already working on modifying their vaccines given the variants and the current mutation rate.
 HR managers should monitor the variants that enter their workplace.
-They should have a system to keep track who has been vaccinated with the current vaccine and who receives the variant modified vaccines.
+They should have a system to track of who has been vaccinated with the current vaccine and who receives the variant modified vaccines or boosters.

 Do the new variants impact the accuracy of COVID-19 tests?